 If your website is underperforming, do not try to rebuild everything at once.
 In most B2B cases, the best order is:

-- Clarify the message above the fold so visitors instantly understand the offer and the audience fit.
+- Clarify the message above the fold so visitors instantly understand the offer and audience fit.

 - Tighten the journey on key service and landing pages so the next step is obvious.